🔬 KnowledgeMay 25, 2026·🕐 6 min read

 Some breeds communicate differently through their tails:

-• Sighthounds (Greyhounds, Whippets): Naturally carry tails low; a tucked tail may be normal, not fearful
+• Sighthounds (Greyhounds, Whippets): Naturally carry tails low; a tucked tail may be normal, not fearful.
+Learn your breed's baseline.

-• Docked tails: Significantly limited communication ability — these dogs may rely more on ear and body signals
+• Docked tails: Significantly limited communication ability — these dogs may rely more on ear and body signals.
+Pay extra attention to their overall posture.

-• Short-tailed breeds (Corgis, Frenchies): Less tail to read; pay extra attention to ear position and body tension
+• Short-tailed breeds (Corgis, Frenchies): Less tail to read; focus on ear position, eye expression, and body tension.

-• Ear position (forward = alert, back = fearful)
+• Ear position — forward = alert, pinned back = fearful or appeasing

-• Mouth (relaxed open = calm, lip lick = nervous, teeth bared = warning)
+• Mouth — relaxed, slightly open = calm; lip licking = nervous; teeth bared = warning

 Practice at Home